 - Women’s course: perfect for women with some navigation experience; distance is 3-4km (winning time of <20 minutes)

-- Novice: a 2km course with easy navigation, especially for newcomers.
+- Explorer course: a 2km course with easy navigation, especially for newcomers.
 This fun course is not too challenging technically or physically.

 - Kiddies: this 400m course is for young children, accompanied by a parent.
 Using a map they’ll find cartoon characters and receive a lollipop at the end.

 Participants are set off at intervals – not a mass start – and there’s no need to be up at the crack of dawn.